Connecting To Mercury

 # create a symbolic link to the private key

-$ ln -s ~/.ssh/id_rsa_mercury ~/.ssh/id_rsa
+[laptop] $ ln -s ~/.ssh/id_ecdsa_booth ~/.ssh/id_ecdsa

 1. Try logging to Mercury.
 You should see the Mercury’s welcome banner without having to enter your password.